- Download our Moving to Houston Guide (PDF)

-Houston has long since been a popular city for expats and American citizens moving from other states.
+Houston has long been a popular city for expats and American citizens moving from other states.
 Many people are drawn to the city’s excellent healthcare system and vibrant nightlife.
-However, living in Houston does have it’s negative points, like a lack of good public transport options and expensive electricity.
-Though most residents will agree that the positives far outweigh the negatives.
-Below are some of the pros and cons of living in Houston, Texas.
+That said, living in Houston does have its negative points, like a lack of good public transport options and expensive electricity, though most residents agree that the positives far outweigh the negatives.

 Weather in Houston

-- CON: Weather can be extreme in summer.
+- CON: Weather can be extreme in summer

 Hurricane season (June to November) can often bring torrential rain and severe flooding.
 Houston doesn’t have a great drainage system, so when it rains, it usually takes a while for the water level to recede.

-Eating out in Houston
+Lifestyle in Houston

-+ PRO: Huge eating out culture.
++ PRO: There is a huge eating out culture

-- CON: Restaurants close down frequently.
+- CON: Restaurants close down frequently

 Consistency can be an issue in many places.
-Expats will often find themselves arriving at a favourite restaurant only to discover that it has closed down or been replaced.
+Newcomers will often find themselves arriving at a favourite restaurant only to discover that it has closed down or been replaced.
 Turnover for restaurants is quite high in Houston.

 Cost of living in Houston

-- CON: Electricity can be costly.
+- CON: Electricity can be costly

-Electricity is expensive.
-Prices are often even higher during the summer months.
-This is due to air conditioning constantly running thanks to the overwhelming heat.
+Electricity is expensive in Houston.
+Electric bills are on average 24 percent higher than in the rest of the USA.
+Prices are often even higher during the summer months due to air conditioning constantly running owing to the overwhelming heat.

 Healthcare in Houston

-+ PRO: Excellent healthcare options.
++ PRO: There are excellent healthcare options

-- CON: Healthcare can be expensive.
+- CON: Healthcare can be expensive

 Accommodation in Houston

-+ PRO: Loads of options available.
++ PRO: There are loads of options available

-- CON: Heavy traffic will influence where one lives.
+- CON: Heavy traffic will influence where one lives

 Education in Houston

-- CON: Private education can be expensive.
+- CON: Private education can be expensive

 As in many cities, the cost of private education in Houston can be expensive.
 Though there’s a wide range of prices, most schools are costly.
 Many private schools and international schools will also have extra fees to keep in mind like uniforms and school excursions.

-Entertainment in Houston
+Getting around in Houston

-- CON: It can be hard to get around.
+- CON: It can be hard to get around